 If you want to buy/sell shares in the secondary market, you need a stockbroker account.
 A stockbroker buys and sells shares on behalf of clients.
 There are currently about 50 stockbrokers in Nepal.
 You can find the appropriate stockbroker and open an account with them.
 Some stockbrokers are licensed as DP as well, which means you can open your Demat account, MeroShare account, and stockbroker account all at the same place.

 A trading account gives you access to an online system, known as the Trade Management System (TMS), where you can place your buy/sell orders yourself.
 You will not need to call your broker to place the order.
 You can open your trading account at the stockbroker’s office itself.
 Your stockbroker will provide you with the process and other details necessary for the trading account.
 Stockbrokers usually ask for collateral when you open a trading account with them.
-Collateral is basically an assurance amount (either in cash or cheque) which allows you to purchase shares worth four times the amount you have provided as collateral to the broker.
+Collateral is basically an assurance amount (either in cash or cheque) that allows you to purchase shares worth four times the amount you have provided as collateral to the broker.
 For example, if you want to purchase shares worth Rs.
 1,00,000 through the trading account, you will have to provide a collateral amount of Rs.
 25,000 to the broker.

 d) Bank Account